JingweiZuo/Auction_System/readme.md

 - ```./runcmd.sh```

-The default admin passwork: *admin*, the symplify the execution, we hard-coded a predefined scenario into the program.
-The readers can feel free to adapt the application to make it more user-friendy.
+The default admin passwork: *admin*.
+To symplify the execution process, we hard-coded the predefined scenario into the program.
+The users can feel free to adapt the application to be more user-friendy.

 ### Architecture design

-The general Architecture of the system is presented in the following figure.
+The global architecture of the system is presented in the following figure.
 It follows a client/server architecture.
 Clients and servers are distributed over the network

 <img src="./figures/system_architecture.png" alt="system_structure" style="zoom:60%;" />